Joe Biden 'Does Not Believe' Police Should Be Defunded

 — Sana Saeed (@SanaSaeed) June 6, 2020

-Biden’s position puts him at odds with far-left Democrats, such as “Squad” members Rep. Ilhan Omar (D-MN) and Rep. Alexandria Ocasio-Cortez (D-NY), who joined calls to defund the police last week.
+Biden’s position also puts him at odds with far-left Democrats, such as “Squad” members Rep. Ilhan Omar (D-MN) and Rep. Alexandria Ocasio-Cortez (D-NY), who joined calls to defund the police last week.

 During a congressional primary debate, Ocasio-Cortez said that she is “actively engaged in advocacy” for a “reduction of our NYPD budget and defunding a $6 billion NYPD budget that costs us books in the hands of our children and costs us very badly needed investment in NYCHA [New York City Housing Authority] and public housing.”